colehcagle/CPSC-Research/README.md

 Weaponinizing_Socializing-Paper

 A collaborative research report written by Cole Cagle, Andrew Hamilton, and James Wiseman for CPSC 4270: Databases and Security at the University of Tennessee-Chattanooga.
-The topic covers social engineering, but specifically focuses on the dark triad traits: narcissism, machievellianism, and psychopathy.
+The topic covers social engineering, but specifically focuses on the dark triad traits: narcissism, Machiavellianism, and psychopathy.
 These traits were identified by researchers and are identifiable during screening processes.
 Screenings and education are the best methods at identifying these traits and preventing social engineering attacks.